-The district is a member of the Washington Schools Risk Management Pool (WSRMP).
-Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint purchasing of insurance, and/or joint self- insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk management services.
+The District is a member of the Washington Schools Risk Management Pool (Pool).
+Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure, or hire or contract for risk management services.
 An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-WSRMP was formed in

-1986 when educational service districts and school districts in the state of Washington joined by signing the Cooperative Risk Management Pool Account Agreement (Account Agreement) to pool their self- insured losses and jointly purchase insurance and administrative services.
-Over 90 school and educational service districts have joined WSRMP.
+The Pool was formed in 1986 when educational service districts and school districts in the state of Washington joined together by signing the Cooperative Risk Management Pool Account Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
+Over 90 school and educational service districts have joined the Pool.

-WSRMP allows members to jointly purchase insurance coverage, establish a plan of selfinsurance, and provide related services, such as risk management.
-WSRMP provides the following coverages for its members: property, liability, vehicle, school board liability, crime, employment practices, errors and omissions, equipment breakdown, cyber security, crisis/active shooter coverage, and stop gap liability.
+The Pool allows members to jointly purchase insurance coverage, establish a plan of self-insurance, and provide related services, such as risk management.
+The Pool provides the following coverages for its members: property, liability, vehicle, public official liability, crime, employment practices, errors and omissions, equipment breakdown, network security, terrorism, and stop gap liability.

-Members make an annual contribution to fund WSRMP.
-WSRMP purchases reinsurance and excess insurance from unrelated carriers subject to a per-occurrence self-insured retention of \$1 million for property risk \$2M for liability risk shared by WSRMP.
-Reinsurance or Excess carriers cover losses over the self-insured retention to the maximum limits of each Coverage Agreement.
-Since WSRMP is a cooperative program, there is a joint liability among the participating members.
+Members make an annual contribution to fund the Pool.
+The Pool acquires reinsurance from unrelated underwriters that are subject to a per-occurrence self-insured retention of \$1 million risk shared by the Pool.
+Members are responsible for varied deductibles for both liability and property claims.
+Reinsurance or Excess carriers cover losses over \$1 million to the maximum limits of each policy.
+Since the Pool is a cooperative program, there is joint liability among the participating members.

-Members contract to remain in WSRMP for a minimum of three years and must give notice three years before terminating participation.
-The Account Agreement is renewed automatically each year after the initial three-year period.
-Even after termination, a member is still responsible for their share of contributions to WSRMP for any unresolved, unreported, and in-process claims for the period in which they were a signatory to the Account Agreement.
+Members contract to remain in the Pool for a minimum of three years and must give notice three years before terminating participation.
+The Cooperative Risk Management Pool Account Agreement is renewed automatically each year after the initial three-year period.
+Even after termination, a member is still responsible for their share of contributions to the Pool for any unresolved, unreported, and in-process claims for the period they were a signatory to the Cooperative Risk Management Pool Account Agreement.

-WSRMP is fully funded by its member participants and is governed by a board of directors that consists of one designated representative from each participating member.
-An executive board is elected at the annual meeting and is responsible for overseeing the business affairs of WSRMP.
+The Pool is governed by a board of directors which is comprised of one designated representative from each participating member.
+An executive board is elected at the annual meeting and is responsible for overseeing the business affairs of the Pool.

-NOTE 11: PROPERTY TAXES
+NOTE 8: PROPERTY TAXES

 Property tax revenues are collected as the result of special levies passed by the voters in the District.
 Taxes are levied on January 1.
-The taxpayer has the obligation of paying all taxes on April 30 or one-half then and one-half on October 31.
-Typically, slightly more than half of the collections are made on the April 30 date.
-The tax collections occurring after the end of the fiscal period are unavailable for revenue accrual.
-Therefore, the fall portion of property taxes is not accrued as revenue.
-Instead, the property taxes due after the end of the fiscal period are recorded as a deferred inflow of resources.
+The taxpayer has the obligation of paying all taxes on April 30th or one-half then and one-half on October 31st.
+Typically, slightly more than half of the collections are made on the April 30th date.
+The October 31st collection is not available in time to cover liabilities for the fiscal period ended August 31st.
+Property taxes receivable are measureable as of August 31st, but are not considered available to pay the liabilities current as of August 31st.
+For that reason, property taxes levied as of January 1st of the current fiscal year, but paid after August 31st, are recorded as a deferred inflow of resources.